eransam/paybox-pro/README.md

 This section provides examples and instructions on how to use the services in this project.

-> in user-servcie:
+> in user-service:

-- 1.transfer money between 2 users:
+- transfer money between 2 users:
   send this obj:
   `{"userIdExport": 5555,"userIdImport": 4444,"moneyToTransfer": 2}`
   in post `http://localhost:3001/api/transfer_money`
-- 2.add new user:
+- add new user:
   send this obj:
   `{"firstName":"itzik","lastName":"shviro","userId":4444,"money":2359}`
   in post `http://localhost:3001/api/insertUser`
-- 3.get all the users:
+- get all the users:
   get `http://localhost:3001/api/get_users`

-> in history-servcie:
+> in history-service:

-- 1.There is no need to independently enter a history because the other service communicating with this service performs this operation automatically post `http://localhost:3002/api/insertHistory`
+- There is no need to independently enter a history because the other service communicating with this service performs this operation automatically post `http://localhost:3002/api/insertHistory`
-- 2.get all the history payments:
+- get all the history payments: get `http://localhost:3002/api/get_history_payments`
-  get `http://localhost:3002/api/get_history_payments`

 ## Project Author